frontierhq/elastic-custom-app-saml-poc/README.md

 ## Contributing

-Thank you for considering contributing to the Elastic Custom App SAML Demo project!
+Thank you for considering contributing to the Elastic Custom App SAML Starter project!
 We welcome contributions!
 See [CONTRIBUTING.md](CONTRIBUTING.md).